-Your RV braking system is rated for operation at GVWRnotGCWR.

-Whenever possible, do not travel with waste in the holding tanks.
-Liquid or debris in the holding tank(s) may affect the towing characteristics and may result in property damage or personal injury.

-The propane cylinder(s) should be turned off when traveling.
+- □ Your RV braking system is rated for operation at GVWR not GCWR. □ Whenever possible, do not travel with waste in the holding tanks.
+Liquid or debris in the holding tank(s) may affect the towing characteristics and may result in property damage or personal injury. - ☐ The propane cylinder(s) should be turned off when traveling.
 Most refrigerators will keep food cold or frozen for eight hours without running while you travel.

 Your RV will travel safely and comfortably at highway speed limits.
 It will take longer than a passenger automobile to reach that speed.
 Allow more time to go around vehicles you are passing.
 Avoid situations that might require sudden momentum changes as the length of the tow vehicle/RV combination affects your ability to quickly cut back into traffic.
 Swerves and sharp turns, especially at high speeds, could result in loss of control of the tow vehicle/RV.

-Even though your RV is equipped with brakes designed for GVWR, proceed with caution until you become accustomed to your RV's stopping distance.
 Slow down in advance of dips, bumps and railroad tracks to reduce the jolting to your tow vehicle/RV combination.
 Proceed slowly and let the trailer tires pass over them before accelerating.